dtrelogan/react-formstate/docs/workingWithFormState.md

 }
 ```

-A react-formstate default value is used to supply a value to an input only if the value for the corresponding field is undefined in your component state.
-The default value itself is **not** stored in component state.

-Default values are syntactic sugar that serve a limited purpose.
-They are an expressive way to initialize a form input only when you don't have any conditional logic in the render function based on the value of that input.
-In fairness, this is often the case.

-However, initializing form data directly within your component state is a more powerful approach, and react-formstate encourages that approach.

-### Model injection

-In a more general sense, this is the equivalent code:
+However, in a more general sense, this is the equivalent code:

 ```jsx
 constructor(props) {